trisberg/big-data-2015/hello-cloud/README.md

 Before you run the word count demo you need to do the following:

 If you are using the SequenceIQ hadoop Docker image you need to start the Job History server and also set the path for the `hadoop` command.
+Enterthe following after the Docker container starts:

     export PATH=$PATH:/usr/local/hadoop/bin
     /usr/local/hadoop/sbin/mr-jobhistory-daemon.sh start historyserver